PhoebeMitchell/input_action_generator/README.md

 # Summary

-Godot plugin for generating input actions from the actions.
+Godot plugin for generating input actions.

 Creates a C# class with properties for each action defined in a project's input map.